 If you believe you are eligible, you should speak with your medical provider or explore these public health resources:

 These general guidelines offered to the public remain:

-- Stay home: Per Governor Cuomo’s recent order, unless you are younger, healthy, and an essential employee of an essential business or institution, you should work from home, and only go out for provision of food, medicine, critical medical care, or for fresh air and exercise, and then only with social distance between you and anyone outside of your household.
+- Stay home: Unless you are younger, healthy, and an essential employee of an essential business or institution, or attending in-person school, you should work from home, and only go out for provisions of food, medicine, critical medical care, or for fresh air and exercise, and then only with social distance between you and anyone outside of your household.